novice79/lemp/README.md

     MYSQL_DATABASE          --for another db name(default: lemp)
     LS_USER                 --for OpenLiteSpeed admin username(default: david)
     LS_PASS                 --for OpenLiteSpeed admin password(default: freego)
+ and if you want to retain litespeed config data between rm and rerun, remember mount named volume to '/usr/local/lsws/conf'
 ## novice/lemp:thin (nginx+php-fpm *tow in one*)
 This need to connect to external db